bazelbuild/rules_swift/doc/rules.md

 <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.restricted_to">restricted_to</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.tags">tags</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.testonly">testonly</a>, <a href="https://docs.bazel.build/versions/master/be/common-definitions.html#common.visibility">visibility</a>)
 </pre>

-Wraps a `cc_library` in a new module map that allows it to be imported into Swift to access its C interfaces.
+Wraps one or more C targets in a new module map that allows it to be imported into Swift to access its C interfaces.

+The `cc_library` rule in Bazel does not produce module maps that are compatible with Swift.
+In order to make interop between Swift and C possible, users have one of two options:

+1.  **Use an auto-generated module map.** In this case, the `swift_c_module` rule is not needed.
+If a `cc_library` is a direct dependency of a `swift_{binary,library,test}` target, a module map will be automatically generated for it and the module's name will be derived from the Bazel target label (in the same fashion that module names for Swift targets are derived).
+    The module name can be overridden by setting the `swift_module` tag on the `cc_library`; e.g., `tags = ["swift_module=MyModule"]`.

+2.  **Use a custom module map.** For finer control over the headers that are exported by the module, use the `swift_c_module` rule to provide a custom module map that specifies the name of the module, its headers, and any other module information.
+The `cc_library` targets that contain the headers that you wish to expose to Swift should be listed in the `deps` of your `swift_c_module` (and by listing multiple targets, you can export multiple libraries under a single module if desired).
+Then, your `swift_{binary,library,test}` targets should depend on the `swift_c_module` target, not on the underlying `cc_library` target(s).

 NOTE: Swift at this time does not support interop directly with C++.
 Any headers referenced by a module map that is imported into Swift must have only C features visible, often by using preprocessor conditions like `#if __cplusplus` to hide any C++ declarations.

-The `cc_library` rule in Bazel does not produce module maps that are compatible with Swift.
-In order to make interop between Swift and C possible, users can write their own module map that includes any of the transitive public headers of the `cc_library` dependency of this target and has a module name that is a valid Swift identifier.

-Then, write a `swift_{binary,library,test}` target that depends on this `swift_c_module` target and the Swift sources will be able to import the module with the name given in the module map.

 <a name="swift_c_module.attributes"></a>
 ### Attributes